Setting up a local development environment¶

 First install RPM packages which are needed to compile some of the Python dependencies:

-sudo yum install gcc python-devel mysql-devel libxml2-devel libxslt-devel graphviz
+sudo yum install gcc rh-python36-python-devel mariadb-devel libffi-devel npm graphviz

 Graphviz is only used to build model diagrams from source code!

 . ~/virtualenvs/kiwi/bin/activate pip install -r requirements/mariadb.txt pip install -r requirements/devel.txt

 The user interface needs the PatternFly library so:

 inside the project directory.